codeadamca/spike-status-light/README.md

-# LEGO Mindstorms Spike Hub and the Motors
+# LEGO Mindstorms Spike Hub and the Hub Status Light

 A Python snippet utilizing the LEGO Spike status light, [MicroPython](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/), and the ```on()``` and ```off()``` commands.